It’s that time again: the Goodreads Choice Awards nominees have been selected!

 To keep things simple, I’ll focus on certain genres: Fiction, Mystery/Thriller, Historical Fiction, Fantasy, and Science Fiction.

-(I don’t follow other genres as closely – such as Romance, Young Adult, or Nonfiction – so I left those off my list.)
+(I don’t follow other genres as closely – such as Romance and Nonfiction – so I left those off my list.)

 Best Goodreads Choice Awards Nominees: Fiction

 1. A Woman is No Man by Etaf Rum

 This novel centers around a young Arab-American woman in America, and the expectations placed upon her by her conservative community.
 I found a copy of this the other day, and I’m thrilled to dive in.